 Margin: Liberal National 10.2%

-Analysis written by William Bowe.
+Corrections, complaints and feedback to William Bowe at pollbludger-at-bigpond-dot-com.
 Read William’s blog, The Poll Bludger.